twobeers75/TRANSECT/README.md

 SCA is made available under the terms of the MIT license, a copy of which is included in the distribution in the LICENSE file.

+GSEA is made available under the terms of a BSD-style license, a copy of which is included in the GSEA folder in the LICENSE.txt file.
+See that file for exact terms and conditions.